“Old Town Road” Just Got The Sex-Positive Remix That Country Music Sorely Needed

 Alert the internet: CupcakKe has just dropped the video for “Old Town Hoe,” her trap rap remix of “Old Town Road” by Lil Nas X. The video is everything you could imagine, and more.
 Get strapped for a wild ride, full of sex-positivity and bandana halter tops.

 The video opens with CupcakKe very much enjoying a penis water bottle.
-The phallic shapes don’t stop there — she also suggestively devours corn on the cob, giving us all a serious lesson at blow job school.
+The phallic shapes don’t stop there — she also suggestively devours corn on the cob.
 Along with her trusty girlfriends, they ride a stable of toy horses, and we mean riding in every context.
 If this is a party, we are inviting ourselves to the barn.

 Advertisement